maladon/docs/tutorials/hvac-tutorial/beaglebone.md

 * Node-RED ([http://nodered.org/](http://nodered.org/))

-### Gateway Engine with GMQ (If using the BeagleBone Green, you can skip this step.)
+### Gateway Engine with GMQ

 ExositeReady™ Gateway Engine (GWE) is a Python-based application framework that runs on embedded Linux gateway devices.
 GWE makes it easy to connect devices to a gateway and write applications on that gateway to interact with Exosite web services, including the Murano platform, Murano Edge, or both.

 In this example you will use GWE to allow sensors to communicate with the Murano platform.
 Installation instructions are provided in a later section.

 ```
 Gateway Engine will be used to provision, or activate your physical hardware.
-If you intend on using the simulator you will not need to install GWE.
 ```
 # BeagleBone Setup